vpicouet/pyds9plugin-doc/docs/install.md

 ` DS9Utils LoadDS9QuickLookPlugin`

+!!! warning
     If the file can not be added automatically, instructions will appear to add it manually.
-!!! warning
-    To do so copy the path returned by the previous command and add it to DS9 preference analysis section
+The given path returned by the previous command will just need to be added to DS9 preference analysis section

 **Prerequisites and dependence:** `pyds9plugin` runs under Python versions $>3.5$.
 Note that as a minimum, any user will need to have at